isaiasmatewos/texpand-site/docs/text-input-assistant.md

 ### Clipboard access in Android 10

-Android 10 does not allow applications running in the background to access clipboard contents.
-Texpand has a workaround that involves granting permission via [ADB](https://wiki.lineageos.org/adb_fastboot_guide.html).
+Android 10 does not allow applications running in the background to access clipboard contents, you can bypass this restriction by granting additional permission to Texpand via [ADB](https://wiki.lineageos.org/adb_fastboot_guide.html).

 To enable clipboard history in Android 10 first enable clipboard history by going to: